 Our modern world is a strange one.
 Despite the fact that almost every advanced chip in whatever device you’re reading this on comes from Taiwan — a wonderful country that has worked hard to establish itself as a prosperous democratic nation — politicians are required to pretend the country doesn’t exist.

 Japan is also losing its pandas, too, although this isn’t directly related to the current Taiwan row.
-When Lei Lei and Xiao Xiao are returned to China in January, Japan will have no pandas for the first time since 1972.
+When Lei Lei and Xiao Xiao are returned to China in January, according to an already-established schedule, Japan will have no pandas for the first time since 1972.

 Japan Got Closer to South Korea